603-230-4041 - email@example.com

 (603) 661-0728 - firstname.lastname@example.org

 Irvin Harris is a graduate of Cambridge College (B.A., 1992 M.Ed.
 Psychology) in Cambridge, M.A. and Tufts University (1990) in Medford, M.A.
 Currently, Harris is a candidate for his Doctorate in Educational Psychology from Argosy University in Orange, C.A.
 A stellar athlete, Coach Harris played football and varsity basketball at powerhouse Omaha Central High School, N.E.
 (1975-77) He also played college basketball at Bellevue University, N.E.
-An active coach at many levels including Dover High School, the New England AAU circuit and basketball camps, Coach Harris is a lifelong athletic enthusiast and returns to NHTI as the assistant men's basketball coach after assisting with the women's basketball program from 2011-13.
-He also served at St. Anselm College as an assistant coach specializing in scouting.
-Harris teaches Computer Installation, Repair and Networking Technology at Dover High School in Dover, N.H.
+An active coach at many levels including the New England AAU circuit and basketball camps around New England, Coach Harris is a lifelong athletic enthusiast and returns to NHTI now entering his third year as an assistant men's basketball coach after assisting with the women's basketball program from 2011-13.
+He also served at St. Anselm College as an assistant coach specializing in scouting 2013-15.
+Harris teaches Computer Installation, Repair and Networking Technology serving as an adjunct professor at NHTI.

 Ethan Brown, Assistant Coach

 Ethan Brown is a graduate of the University of Vermont (B.S., 2015 Mechanical Engineering) in Burlington Vt.
 Brown played club basketball for the Catamounts and varsity basketball at Mount Mansfield Union High School in Jericho Vt.
 He was third team All-State and first team All-Metro his senior season.
-Coach Brown returned to his Alma mater to coach the UVM club team for the 2015-16 season.
-Ethan enters his first season as assistant coach for the Lynx.
+Coach Brown returned to his Alma mater to coach the University of Vermont club team for the 2015-16 season.
+Ethan enters his second season as assistant coach for the Lynx and is currently working at the ACE Center in Student Support Services.